11 Best Things To Do in Siargao (Travel Guide) 11 Best Things To Do in Siargao (Travel Guide)

 6. Shopping in Siargao

 Small boutique shops are popping up on the main street of General Luna.
-Surf and skate outfits, jewelry, and many more local brands.
+You’ll find everything from surf and skate outfits to jewelry and many more local brands.

 7. Island hopping to nearby islands